ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

       myCounter += 5;
     }

-Be sure to remember the parenthesis ().
+Be sure to remember the parenthesis () after the function name.

 ### Common Shortcuts